FL-/Essentials-AdvancedDex/README.md

 ![](Screens/screen5.png)

 ## Compatibility
-Works only on Essentials v18 and v18.1.
+Doesn't work on Essentials versions older than v19.
 To see other Essentials versions, look at [all branches](../../branches/all).

 ## Installation
 Follow the [Script](/Script.rb) instructions.
 The sample script files are in [Files folder](/Files).